Chuong06101997/Sales-Volatility-Promotion-Effectiveness-Analytics/readme.md

 - **Problem:** Recurring stock-outs during peak demand, excess inventory during slow periods, planning done mostly on judgement.
 - **Approach:** Audit the data, test the patterns everyone assumed were true, build a simple forecasting benchmark, recommend only what the evidence supports.
-- **Headline result:** Promotions lift sales by **47% on average** versus a seasonality-adjusted baseline — with no sales dip in the 3 days after a promotion ends.
+- **Headline result:** Promotions lift sales by **$151.53 on average** versus non-promotion days — with no sales dip in the 3 days after a promotion ends.
 - **Forecasting benchmark:** A transparent, non-ML baseline reproduces actual sales within **28.63% WAPE** — before any advanced modeling is considered.
 - **What changed as a result:** 3 targeted pilots — not a platform purchase, not a headcount request, not a 6-month roadmap.
 - **What this analysis refused to claim:** ROI, causal promotion effects, and any conclusion beyond these two specific stores — see "Limitations" below for why.

 **Read next:** [Executive Summary](report/executive_summary.md) - [Full Report](report/full_report_v1.0.docx) - [Notebook 01 - Data Audit](notebooks/01_data_audit.ipynb)